 "I tried so hard to say, 'Can we just take out that one aspect?'" she said.
 "I said I would rather take that chance and have her go through all of this for nothing then have her go into a reaction that would be problematic."

 What followed was a harrowing experience, including six straight hours of dry heaving and a full 24-hour period of intense physical reactions.
 Brockman said Rachel described it as a feeling of "impending doom," and that she was going to die.
 The resulting trauma lingered, and Rachel had panic attacks, going to urgent care with allergic reactions that weren't really happening.

 Not only that, it was four long months of anxiety for little progress, Brockman said.
 Rachel could still barely tolerate a small dusting of peanut flour at the bottom of a little plastic cup.

 Brockman admits it sounds crazy, but she and Rachel decided to try again.
-A nurse practitioner who worked on numerous oral immunotherapy trials at Stanford had just opened a clinic in Burbank, promising accelerated progress and flexible dosing to avoid a reaction.
-It took only eight weeks until Rachel could tolerate eating two peanuts.
+A woman who worked on numerous oral immunotherapy trials at Stanford had just opened a clinic in Burbank, promising accelerated progress and flexible dosing to avoid a reaction.
+It took only eight weeks to until Rachel could tolerate eating two peanuts.

 A local clinic with global appeal

 Depending on who you talk to, the growing availability of oral immunotherapy in routine clinical practice may have outpaced the research and a badly needed medical consensus on how to carry out the treatment.

 But with so much desperation and demand, there are now an estimated 75 to 100 clinics in the U.S. that have opted to side-step the ongoing debate and start offering some form of immunotherapy.
 Among those pioneers is Whitney Block, who opened her first clinic in Redwood City in 2017 and recently expanded into Southern California with a second location in Burbank, where she successfully treated Rachel.